jazzominy/activation-mail/README.md

 	}

 The package used to send mail is node-mailer.
 Google smtp service is used by using the `smtpEmail` & `password` provided in `config.json` file.

+## API

+`/verifyAccount`

+This api accepts POST method with the data in json format.
+Here is an example

+	{
+		"name": "John Doe",
+		"email": "john@doe.com"
+	}

+The data has the information about the person whose account is to be verified.
+When the mail is sent successfully, folliwing response is returned

+	{
+		success: true,
+		message: "Verification email sent successfully"
+	}

+`/confirm?token=xyz`

+This api is called when user clicks the link that is provided in the verification email.
+Here `xyz` is the actual token that is generated when verification mail is sent.
+The response is an html thank you template